HAL at LIMOS✯

 Every day, the LIMOS IT department imports publications linked to LIMOS (to its collection) from HAL and displays them on the website.

-When you deposit, it is therefore important to indicate that the publication was produced at LIMOS (see "User Account and Deposit Preferences" to automate this).
+When you submit, it is therefore important to indicate that the publication was produced at LIMOS (see "User Account and Submission Preferences" to automate this).

 Publications are categorized by author and publication type, and it is possible on the website interface to filter by these two fields.

-The scientific ranking files from Scimago and Core are retrieved, and a match is made between the name of the journal or conference of the article and that indicated in these ranking files.
+The scientific ranking files from Scimago and Core are retrieved, and a match is made between the journal/conference name of the article and that listed in these ranking files.

 Scores are then assigned to publications whose journal/conference matches.